wookey-project/wookeypedia/sphinx/source/index.rst

 and features of the project are summarized in the :ref:`target` section.
 More detailed about the project can be found in the :ref:`publi` section.

-To experiment with a demo WooKey project on STM32F407 Discovery board, directly go to the :ref:`quickstart` section.
+To experiment with a demo WooKey project on a STM32F407 Discovery board, directly go to the :ref:`quickstart` section.

 .. toctree::